chriso23/firebase-web-app/README.md

-## FireChat
+## Firebase Web Sample

-This project contains a real-time web chat that is powered by [Firebase].
+This project contains a real-time web chat app that is powered by [Firebase](https://firebase.google.com/).

 ## License